 spot where they were buried.”

 appropriation” to recover and restore the cannons.
-But that
+But that movement

 of the famous cannons.

-Sisters looked like.
-In the mid-1980s, the Cinncinnati foundry that manufactured
+Twin Sisters looked like.
+In the mid-1980s, the Cinncinnati foundry

-of the Twin Sisters in 2001.
+rededication of the Twin Sisters in 2001.
 “But as is the case with

-multiple eyewitness accounts of the same event, they seldom agree on all points.”
+multiple eyewitness accounts of the same event, they seldom agree

-Twin Sisters are found, the replicas will have to
+Unless the real Twin Sisters are found, the replicas will have to

 5, 2005 column